Connect with us

 Burj Khalifa in Dubai is the world’s tallest building.
 PHOTO | FILE

-An impressive skyline is a clear indicator of a city’s economic development and it is therefore natural that highest skyscrapers are found in the most developed cities around the world.
+An impressive skyline is a clear indicator of a city’s economic development and it is therefore natural that the highest skyscrapers are found in the most developed cities around the world.

 While these high-rises are stunning works of art and a source of pride for cities, most have been built out of the need to host rising populations that have led to land subsidence.